Zainabmeher/Bakery-Sales-Analysis/README.md

 Raw Data (CSV)
     ↓
-SQL — exploration \& extraction queries
+SQL - exploration \& extraction queries
     ↓
-Python — cleaning, EDA, basket analysis
+Python - cleaning, EDA, basket analysis
     ↓
 Cleaned Dataset (CSV export)
     ↓
-Power BI — 3-page dashboard
+Power BI - 3-page dashboard
     ↓
-Business Recommendations + Action Plan
+Business recommendations + action Plan

 #Key Findings

--Angbutter is the #1 product with 192 orders — 3x more than the next best seller
+-Angbutter is the #1 product with 192 orders; 3x more than the next best seller

--Friday drives the highest weekly revenue — optimal day for promotions and stock planning
+-Friday drives the highest weekly revenue; optimal day for promotions and stock planning

--Basket analysis reveals almond croissant + pandoro have 0.52 correlation — strong bundling opportunity
+-Basket analysis reveals almond croissant + pandoro have 0.52 correlation which indicates a strong bundling opportunity

--5 products (cheesecake, croque monsieur, mad garlic, meringue, lemon ade) have near-zero sales — candidates for discontinuation or repositioning
+-5 products (cheesecake, croque monsieur, mad garlic, meringue, lemon ade) have near-zero sales; indication for discontinuation or repositioning

 -Returning customers generate 52% of revenue despite being only only 52% of the customer base